Rules and Regulations: Boccia (Open)

 • Points difference (teams balls for minus other teams balls against).

-BOC 8.1.2 In the instance a tie break is required for the competition to progress after BOC 8.1.1 has been applied, a tie break as per BOC 6.3 shall take place between the respective teams.
+BOC 8.1.2 In the instance a tie break is required for the competition to progress after the above rules have been applied, a tie break as per BOC 6.3 shall take place between the respective teams.

 BOC 9 Medals & Trophies